I-4-1-54.Evidentiary Documents (Exhibits)

 If the ALJ or AC inadvertently gave the same exhibit number to two different exhibits, the CRA must designate the first document as “A” and the second document as “B” on both the exhibit list and the actual exhibit.
 However, if the ALJ or AC decision cites the duplicate exhibit number, the CRA will not alter the exhibits or the list.
 Rather, at the bottom of the exhibit list, the CRA will include the statement, “Note: Exhibit numbers have been inadvertently duplicated.”

-If the actual exhibit contains more pages (or less) than is shown on the exhibit list, the CRA must annotate the exhibit list to show the correct number of pages.
-For examples, see HALLEX I-4-1-91 and I-4-1-92.
+If the actual exhibit contains more pages (or fewer) than are shown on the exhibit list, the CRA must annotate the exhibit list to show the correct number of pages.

 The CRA will correct any typographical errors in names or dates on the list.